CipherAlchemist/UninformedSearch/README.md

 # UninformedSearch
-Searching algorithms that are uninformed (without cost/weight)
+Searching algorithms that are uninformed.
+Graph class currently has breadth first search and depth first search algorithms.
+In Graph class you can add nodes/vertices and edges.